holepunchto/hyperschema-regen/README.md

 # hyperschema-regen

-A tool for regenerating schema files from JSON and a Git commit.
+A tool for regenerating and validating schema files from JSON and a Git commit.

-Will checkout the provided commit for the target folder, and regenerate the schema files from the JSON files in the target folder (or provided output folder).
+Can checkout entire spec folders to previous releases (based on version tags) and validate individual JSON files against previous releases.

 > [!note]
 > Will find all JSON files in the folder.
 Provide your `./spec` folder or similar, not the individual folders.